justineenyan/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the group owner to school for the file hello a script that changes the owner to vincent and the group owner to staff a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+ script that changes the group owner to school for the file hello a script that changes the owner to vincent and the group owner to staff a script that changes the owner and the group owner of _hello to vincent and staff respectively. a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.